cxreet/Slimium/README.md

 	- `python3 -m pip install textdistance`
 	- Edit `auto_extend_mapping.sh` to change the variables to point to your relevant file paths
 	- Run `python3 auto_generate_extended_feature_code_maps.py` to generate all the extended feature-code maps, the output files would be put under `./extended_feature_code_maps/`.
+	- Please take a cup of coffee!
+This takes time to regenerate all the extended feature-code maps (i.e., 25 maps).

 ### 4. Profiling
 #### Base (blank website)